 Gatwick is less busy than Heathrow, but I find it also runs less smoothly (or maybe I am just very unlucky anytime I use it).

 As Gatwick is the furthest away from where I live (and always has been), I usually try to avoid it best I can.
 But this doesn’t mean you should.
-If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, for you Gatwick might be the best airport for London.
+If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, Gatwick might be your best airport for London.

-As with Heathrow, Gatwick has plenty of shopping and restaurants, so you can certainly spend some time here if you fancy (or have to).
+As with Heathrow, Gatwick has plenty of shopping and restaurants, so you can certainly spend some time here.

 Gatwick serves a mix of airlines, including low cost airlines like Easyjet.